pip-services/pip-services-docs/content/en/toolkit/building_blocks/connectivity/_index.md

 The MemoryCredentialStore class is the simplest implementation of a credential store component.
 It allows storing credential information in a single place in the config file and then sharing it across other components.

-Similarly to connection parameters, credentials are set in the credential section of the configuration parameters and passed to components via the configure method.
+Similar to connection parameters, credentials are set in the credential section of the configuration parameters and passed to components via the configure method.
 Components can read that information by themselves.

 {{< tabsection >}}